-Fig. 1.
-Histogram of p-values ≤ .05 (binwidth = .00125).

-Strong reanalysis

-In order to take into account the two-decimal reporting tendency, I propose adjusting the frequency bins used in testing for p-hacking.
-The application of the Caliper test, where frequencies of two bins are compared, is maintained.
-However, instead of selecting the two final bins, the bins adjacent to round second decimals are chosen.
-Additionally, the binwidth is adjusted from .005 to .00125 for more precision and comparability with previous research [9, 10].
-This results in comparing the frequencies for the bins (.04875-.05) and (.03875-.04) in a one-tailed binomial test (H0: P ≤ .5).

-The results of the strong reanalysis indicate that no evidence for p-hacking remains when we take into account a second-decimal reporting bias.
-Across all disciplines, the test for p-hacking yields P = .417, p > .999 for the Results sections and P = .358, p > .999 for the Abstract sections.
-Separated per discipline, no binomial test for p-hacking is statistically significant in either the Results- or Abstract sections (see S1 File).
+indicate that no evidence for left-skew p-hacking remains when we take into account a second-decimal reporting bias.
+Initial sensitivity analyses using the original analysis script strengthened original results after eliminating DOI selection and using p ≤ .05 as selection criterion instead of p < .05.
+However, as explained above, this result is confounded due to not taking into account the second decimal.
+Reanalyses across all disciplines showed no evidence for left-skew p-hacking, Prop. = .417, p > .999, BF10 < .001 for the Results sections and Prop. = .358, p > .999, BF10 < .001 for the Abstract sections.
+These results are not dependent on binwidth .00125, as is seen in Table 1 where results for alternate binwidths are shown.
+Separated per discipline, no binomial test for left-skew p-hacking is statistically significant in either the Results- or Abstract sections (see S1 File).
 This indicates that the effect found originally by Head and colleagues does not hold when we take into account that reported p-values show reporting bias at the second decimal.

+Table 1.
+Results of reanalysis across various binwidths (i.e., .00125, .005, .01).